What Is a Credit Card APR?

 Variable-rate credit cards are tied to an index such as the U.S. prime rate.
 And when the prime rate changes, credit cards linked to the prime rate will change as well.
 A card with a variable APR may change monthly, quarterly or at another interval disclosed in your cardholder agreement.

 The rate on fixed-rate or non-variable credit cards is not tied to an index but it is possible for this rate to change, as well.
 Fortunately, your card issuer is required by law to give you plenty of notice before doing so.

 According to the Credit Card Accountability, Responsibility and Disclosure Act of 2009, (the Credit CARD Act), a card issuer must generally provide 45-day advance notice of any interest rate increases.

-When choosing between credit card offers, it’s always a good move to go for the card with the lowest APR, especially if you plan to make big purchases that you plan to pay off over several months.
-You’ll save money every time you carry a balance.
+If these calculations are making your head spin, remember, in the most basic of terms, the higher your APR, the more interest you will pay when you carry a card balance.
+That means, when choosing between credit card offers, it’s generally a good move to go for the card with the lowest APR, especially if you plan to make big purchases that you plan to pay off over several months.
+That way, you’ll save money every time you carry a balance.

 To qualify for a credit card with a low APR, you’ll need good credit.
-You can check your credit score for free using Credit.com’s free credit report card.
-You’ll also receive free tips and advice on improving your credit score.
+You can check your credit scores for free using Credit.com’s free credit report snapshot.
+You’ll also receive free tips and advice on improving your credit scores.